 We were very privileged to have Zen Master Seung Sahn visit us yearly for about a dozen years.
 He and other teachers from the Kwan Um School would come out to lead retreats, and we would have three or four retreats a year.
 Our first guiding teacher was Mu Deung Sunim (later called Zen Master Su Bong), and after his death our guiding teacher was Do An Sunim (now known as Zen Master Dae Kwang, who eventually became the abbot of the school).
 Dae Kwang Sunim had begun practice at the Kansas Zen Center and was one of the original six residents at 1115 Ohio, later moving to the Providence Zen Center, where he took monks precepts.

 Stanley Lombardo received inka in 1992 and became guiding teacher.
 This was the first time we had a guiding teacher living in Lawrence, and we were able to increase the number of retreats each year.
-Stanley received transmission in 1998, receiving the title and name of Zen Master Hae Kwang, and Judy Roitman received inka the same weekend.
+Stanley received transmission in 1998, receiving the title and name of Zen Master Hae Kwang, and Judy Roitman received inka the same weekend; she received transmission in 2013, with the title and name of Zen Master Bon Hae.
 In 2000, Dennis Duermeier received inka, and for a few years our small center had three authorized teachers.
 Judy became our guiding teacher in 2002, when Stan stepped back from teaching.
 He resumed Zen teaching in 2010.

 Many of the members and practitioners of the Kansas Zen Center do not live in Lawrence - some of them don’t even live in Kansas - and in the mid 1990’s members in Topeka and in Kansas City formed branch centers, and a small center formed in Manhattan KS.
 The Topeka group and the Manhattan groups have become independent.
 The Kansas City group is one of the groups practicing at Unity Church on the Plaza under the umbrella of the Temple Buddhist Center.
 In addition, an affiliated group formed in Oklahoma City, Red Earth Zen Center, has become fully independent.